This recipe for chorizo shakshuka with chickpeas is a quick, one-skillet dinner or anytime meal featuring a smoky spice blend for bold flavor.

 - Place skillet in the oven and bake so that the egg whites set, about 9-10 minutes, or to your preferred doneness.

-- Top with your favorite herbs and hummus, and serve alongside warmed pita wedges.
+- Top with your favorite herbs, hummus, and other toppings and serve alongside warmed pita wedges.

 Recipe adapted from Food Network